| Download The Book in PDF

 agent.
 Hopefully some of the discrepancies in the prosecution

-hearing is usually scheduled so that the Court may listen and
+If there are any remaining discrepancies, an audibilityhearing is usually scheduled so that the Court may listen and

-determine: I.whether or not the tape on the whole is audible
+I.whether or not the tape on the whole is audible2. the most accurate transcript at questioned parts

 Note that some judges prefer to leave the accuracy of the